Neelka96/python-api-challenge/README.md

 an external site., the OpenWeatherMap APILinks to an external site., and our problem-solving
 skills to create a representative model of weather across cities.

+### VacationPy:
 Well, if we can do that, then surely we can work our magic to plan a perfect destination
 vacation based off of climate.
 Using the power of a different API and method for calling
 that API (as per usual), we can even graph the data in the form of a map.

+In this deliverable, we'll use your weather data skills to plan future vacations.
+Also,
+we'll use Jupyter notebooks, the geoViews Python library, and the Geoapify API.
+Our main
+tasks will be to use the Geoapify API and the geoViews Python library and to employ our
+Python skills to create map visualizations.

 [:arrow_up: Return to TOC](#table-of-contents)